-No trees are proposed for removal as a result of the project.
-Any future impacts to oak trees associated with potential residential development after recordation of the new parcels, would be mitigated as part of future building and/or grading permit review.
+Rationale: No trees are proposed for removal as a result of the project.
+Any future impacts to oak trees from residential development after recordation of the new parcels would be mitigated as part of future building and/or grading permit review.
 The project is consistent with this policy.